Semiahmoo-Robotics/FIRSTPowerUp2018-Public/README.md

 2. Right click in the folder and open Git Bash

 ### How to use Git Bash
-Git commands are called by typing "git" and then the command.
-For example - "git pull".
+Git commands are called by typing `git` and then the command.
+For example - `git pull`.
 Options can be typed after the command using "--".
-The important commands that all of you need to familiarize yourself with is branch, pull, fetch, reset, push and commit.
+The important commands that all of you need to familiarize yourself with are branch, pull, fetch, reset, push and commit.
 Before I go into those, let me explain how the repository works.
 There is a local and a remote repository.
-The remote repository of a branch is called
+The remote repository of a branch is (generally) called
 "origin".
 The local copy of the remote repository is called "origin/branchname" (where branchname is the name of the branch).
 The copy that can be edited is called branchname (where branchname is the name of the branch).

-## Follow these steps to practice the above commands -
+## Follow these steps to practice the above commands (only using Git Bash)
+* Please note that all these commands are to be used at your own risk.
+If you feel more comfortable using a GUI, go ahead.

 0. You will need Bash open.
 Open Git Bash (see above)
-1. To create a local branch type "git branch branchname" where branchname is the name of the branch.
+1. To create a local branch type `git branch branchname` where branchname is the name of the branch.
 The format of the name should be
-"implement/feature" or "fix/BugName"
+"implement/feature" or "fix/BugName".
-2. To push your branch to remote (create a remote branch), type "git push origin branchname" (where branchname is the name of the branch)
+2. To push your branch to remote (create a remote branch), type `git push origin branchname` (where branchname is the name of the branch)
 You will need a remote branch so other people can see what feature you are working on.
 You also need it for pull requests, when you wish your code to be merged with the master branch.
 3. You should be able to see your remote branch on GitHub, under the "branches" section under your "Code" section.
 People can view your code here and you can use the website for pull requests.
 The owners will approve the merge or reject it.
 4. Now, attempt to merge your branch (the new feature you are developing) with the master branch (the base code from GitHub).
-Type "git checkout master".
-Type "git pull".
-Type "git checkout yourbranchname" (where yourbranchname is the name of your branch).
+Type `git checkout`. master".
+Type `git pull`.
+Type `git checkout yourbranchname` (where yourbranchname is the name of your branch).
-5. Type "git merge master".
+5. Type `git merge master`.
 6. Push the branch to remote.
 The command had been mentioned above.
 Once you push, it should have updated.
 7. To add a file, you will need to open Eclipse.
 Go to Git View.
 Go to branches.
 Open Local Folder.
 Double click your branch.
 Checkout.
-Go to your package explorer.
+Go to your Package Explorer.
 If it says your branch name next to you package folder, the process worked and you have successfully checked out your branch.
 8. Now, add a class to the source code called TestClass, just like a normal Java project.
 No need to use Git Bash yet.
 9. Try writing some dummy code (sysout and a main method).
 If the syntax doesn't compile, you have probably imported it as a git project and not a gradle.
 Follow steps 8 - 12 from "### Importing git project in Eclipse" and then retry this step.
-10. To add this code onto your branch, open Git Bash and type "git add -A".
+10. To add this code onto your branch, open Git Bash and type `git add -A`.
 Format and capitalization is very important.
-11. To commit this to your remote branch, type "git commit -a -m"CommitMessage"" (where CommitMessage is a comment you leave within quotes about this commit).
+11. To commit this to your remote branch, type `git commit -a -m "CommitMessage"` (where CommitMessage is a comment you leave within quotes about this commit).
 12. If you get an error saying "Fatal - unable to autodetect email adress", means your git account has not been synchronized.
-13. Follow the instructions. (i.e. git config -- gloabl user.email "your email" and git config -- global user.name "your name"
+13. Follow the instructions. (i.e. `git config -- gloabl user.email "your email"` and `git config -- global user.name "your name"`)
 14. Once you are done, push the branch to remote.
 Syntax was mentioned above.
-Check your branch on Git Hub after you are done.
+Check your branch on GitHub after you are done.
 15. Congratulations.
 You now know how to write code and push it into the repository through your branch.
 If you think code should be implemented on the robot, you can pull request from the website, where the codeowners will review and merge or reject your code.
-16. To delete your remote branch, use the Bash and type "git push origin :branchname" (where branchname is the name of the branch).
+16. To delete your remote branch, use the Bash and type `git push origin :branchname` (where branchname is the name of the branch).
-17. Remember to delete local after you delete remote (git branch -d branchname)(where branchname is the name of the branch)
+17. Remember to delete local after you delete the remote (`git branch -d branchname`)(where branchname is the name of the branch)
-18. To switch a branch, type "git branch".
+18. To switch a branch, type `git branch`.
 This should show you the current available branches.
-Switch to the branch by typing "git checkout branchname" (where branchname is the name of the branch)
+Switch to the branch by typing `git checkout branchname` (where branchname is the name of the branch).
-19. In case you really screw up, reset everything to the base code by typing "git fetch origin" and then type "git reset --hard origin/master"
+19. In case you really screw up, reset everything to the base code by typing `git fetch origin` and then type `git reset --hard origin/master`. **BEWARE THAT THIS DELETES ALL YOUR CHANGES WITHOUT WARNING!**
-20. If master code has been updated, you can update you code by typing "git pull".
+20. If master code has been updated, you can update your code with the instructions later mentioned.

 ### Keeping the `master` branch up to date
 0. Have no unstaged changes.